nprabala/Songify/README.md

 ## Overview

 Everyone, no matter their musical training, has come up with a song.
-From silly, childish, rhymes, to angsty love songs, to impromptu rap, to satirical lyricism, and more, we all have a song to sing.
+From silly, childish, rhymes, to angsty love songs, to impromptu rap, to parody, and much more, we all have a song to sing.
 But unless you're a highly trained songwriter, it's incredibly difficult to take the music in your head and turn it into full music, with a real accompaniment and backup music.